The Invisible Highways Over the Ocean

 Airways and Routes

-Defined airways connect navigation points, with specific altitude assignments for direction of flight.
-Aircraft generally fly even altitudes westbound and odd altitudes eastbound (in the U.S. system).
+Defined airways connect navigation points, with specific altitude assignments based on direction of flight.
+In the US system, aircraft generally fly even altitudes westbound and odd altitudes eastbound.
+Simple rule.
+Keeps opposing traffic separated vertically.

 Terminal Areas

-Complex terminal airspace around busy airports uses standard arrivals (STARs) and departures (SIDs) to manage traffic flow efficiently.
-These procedures define specific paths and altitudes that separate arriving and departing traffic.
+Complex terminal airspace around busy airports uses Standard Terminal Arrival Routes (STARs) and Standard Instrument Departures (SIDs) to channel traffic efficiently.
+These procedures define exact paths and altitudes that keep arriving and departing aircraft safely apart.

 Special Use Airspace